DataQuest vs Udacity 2025: Which is the Best Platform for Data Science?

 Cons

-Dataquest was all about hands-on coding right in the browser—it felt super interactive and smooth.
-Udacity, on the other hand, had structured video lessons taught by industry experts, which made it feel more like a traditional course.
+Dataquest focused on hands-on coding directly in the browser, making it interactive and easy to jump in.
+Udacity, on the other hand, offered structured video lessons from industry professionals, giving it more of a traditional classroom feel.

 DataQuest vs Udacity